chetanbg1/cbgwork1/README.md

 		Array 															ArrayList
-	static insize 														dynamic in size int arr[] = new int[10];												ArrayList<Integer> arrList = new ArrayList<>();
+	static in size 														dynamic in size int arr[] = new int[10];												ArrayList<Integer> arrList = new ArrayList<>();
   	fixed length dataStucture												variable length Collection class can store both primitive type and objects 										can not store primitive type, only stores objects